Bring the joy of books and reading to your little one with my recommendations of the best new books for toddlers.

 Amid the hustle and bustle of the big city, the big crowds and bigger buildings, Little Elliot leads a quiet life.

-In spite of the challenges he faces, Elliot finds many wonderful things to enjoy—like cupcakes!
-And when his problems seem insurmountable, Elliot discovers something even sweeter—a friend.
+In spite of the challenges he faces, Elliot finds many wonderful things to enjoy — like cupcakes!

 When Maple is tiny, her parents plant a maple tree in her honor.